 Tax benefits may be gained from this type of lease as the rental price is tax deductible where the cars are used to generate taxable income.

 Another benefit is that the car is simply returned at the end of the lease.
 There are no resale value risks when the lease runs out.

 Budgeting is easier as you only have to allow for a pre agreed cost – there are no hidden maintenance issues to deal with.

-Under a finance lease, vehicles are purchased by the lessor on behalf of the lessee, or business.
+Under a finance lease, vehicles are purchased by the lessor and leased to the lessee.
+The lessee pays monthly rental payments.